-In the case of the theoretical part: the full set of documents required by the center (including a driver’s license photocopy, a the last school graduation certificate from you attended to, a signed agreement on training).
+In the case of the theoretical part: the full set of documents required by the center (including a passport photocopy, the last school graduation certificate, a signed agreement on training).

-In case of the practical part: all the above documents, together with a certificate confirming the completion of the theoretical part, and the aeromedical certificate.
+In case of the practical part: all the above documents, together with a certificate confirming the completion of the theoretical part, and the medical certificate.